 Ford standardised.
 His standard process produced a standard product.
 As the famous anecdote goes, you could have any colour you wanted, as long as it was black.

-2nd Generation Production introduced standards
+2nd Generation Production was command-and-control

 The efficiency of Mass Production was based on standards.
 It was a command-and-control approach, based on standard components, a standard process, a single standard final product.